mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 > THIS IS A WORK IN PROGRESS

-This post introduces Bayesian inference through an example that engineers will find familiar, highlighting the advantages of probabilistic methods.
-To maintain accessibility, I have minimised the use of formal mathematics and instead included code snippets to aid understanding.
+This post introduces Bayesian inference through a simple example that engineers will find familiar, demonstrating the benefits of using probabilistic methods.
+To maintain accessibility, the use of formal mathematics is minimised.
 The complete code used to generate all results and figures in this post is available in the following repository: [bayesian-inference](https://github.com/mark-hobbs/articles/tree/main/bayesian-inference)

 ## 1. Problem statement